yearn/yearn-devdocs/docs/resources/deprecated/ygift.md

 ## How to Tip a yGift

 After a yGift has been sent, people can add more funds to it by tipping it!
 Are you feeling generous?
-Tip contributor's gift and share some love!
+Tip contributors gift and share some love!

 1. Access the page of the yGift you want to tip;
 2. Click on "tip".
 Set amount and write a nice message